 Corporate quarreling now truly “disrupts” every layer of the once-public service NHS – including supplies and logistical planning that support hospitals and NHS clinics etc.

-After 13 years of being the logistical handler of the NHS Supply Chain, DHL have now lost out to UNIPART, which now runs the NHS warehouses and lorry deliveries.
+DHL recently lost out to UNIPART as logistical handler of the NHS Supply Chain.
+Unipart now runs the NHS warehouses and lorry deliveries.
 And it’s a fairly big contract… estimated £730million over 5 years…The deal is for Unipart to run a centralised process of:

 - delivering medical devices and hospital consumables ‒ other than medicine ‒ to NHS trusts